aaryavas/RL-LLM-AutoTrainer/README.md

 ---

 ## Overview
-- This repository contains prototyping tools for generating synthetic training data for LLM/RL workflows.
+- This repository contains prototyping tools for generating synthetic training data and fine-tuning LLMs.
 The current prototype includes:
   - A TypeScript/Node.js CLI wrapper that provides an interactive, user-friendly terminal interface.
-  - Python scripts that actually perform (or orchestrate) the data generation, using the Hugging Face ecosystem.
+  - Python scripts for data generation using the Hugging Face ecosystem.
+  - VB-LoRA fine-tuning module for efficient model adaptation.

+### Workflow
+1. **Generate synthetic data** - Configure labels, categories, and examples
+2. **Optional: Fine-tune a model** - Use VB-LoRA for memory-efficient fine-tuning on your generated data

 Stack and Tooling
 - Languages: TypeScript (Node.js), Python 3